 - ** You can substitute dark chocolate for white chocolate for another fun and festive treat!

 - Apple Peanut Butter Sandwiches – Your kids might enjoy apples and peanut butter any old time.
 Add a fun twist by stacking them into sandwiches and making unique cut-outs like a snowman or Christmas tree!
-This is among the healthy Christmas treats for a school party that will impress.
-Also, you don’t have to bake it!
+This is among the healthy Christmas treats for a school party that will impress everyone.
+Also, you don’t have to bake these sweet snacks!

-There are so many snacks and treats around during the holiday season that it can be hard to resist.
+There are so many snacks and treats around during the holiday season.
+Sometimes, your body starts to crave something other than that plate of cookies.
 Fortunately, there are ways that you can stay healthy during Christmas and indulge in more nutritious treats.
 Do you have any favorite healthy Christmas treats?
 Share your recipes with us in our comments!
-There’s no doubt we’ll all indulge a little bit, but healthier choices can make for a better holiday.
+There’s no doubt we’ll all indulge a little bit, but more nutritious, balanced choices are a great way to start your New Year off right.